IMG_2447

 Think Tank 2: Sport Mega-Event Impacts, Leveraging, and Legacies

-On November 11-12, 2011 the CSS held its second think tank on the topic of Sport Mega-Event Impacts, Leveraging, and Legacies.
+The Centre held its second think tank on the topic of Sport Mega-Event Impacts, Leveraging, and Legacies.
 This invitational event brought together 22 leading researchers from across the globe for an intensive two day session.
 The event was also be preceded by a one-day graduate student symposium.
-A monograph of the research contributions will be made available once complete.

 Sport mega-events have taken on an increasingly visible and prominent role in cities and countries around the world.
 Commanding a massive expenditure of valuable resources, these events have been linked and debated in regards to their positive and negative economic, social, and environmental benefits.
 Today a burgeoning consensus exists, one that argues for conceptions of planned legacies as the outgrowth of ongoing impact evaluation, strategic leveraging, and broad-based consultation.
 This Think Tank has been designed to advance the field of planned legacies by providing the kinds of detail and conceptual analysis to reconcile gaps in impact evaluation, legacy definition, and leveraging strategies while remaining mindful of locally meaningful contexts.